YouThrive

 • Bilingual parent outreach and support groups

-• Referrals to Side by Side’s Community Counseling program for individual therapy sessions when appropriate
+• Referrals to the program’s clinician for individual therapy sessions when appropriate

-The benchmarks for success include improved grades, school attendance, and behavior, as well as healthy relationships among peers and adults in the school and at home.
+The benchmarks for success include reduced anxiety, depression, and other mental health challenges; improved grades, school attendance, and behavior, as well as improved relationships among peers and adults in the school and at home.

-Side by Side gratefully acknowledges Bella Vista Foundation, City of Healdsburg, Community Foundation Sonoma County Basic Human Needs Fund, Ferrari Owners Charitable Foundation, Heck Foundation, Heffernan Foundation, Walter S. Johnson Foundation, Jonas Family Foundation, Kaiser Permanente – Sonoma-Marin, National Association of Theater Owners (NATO), Safeway Foundation, Sonoma County Vintners Foundation, Speedway Children’s Charity, and Westamerica Bank for supporting YouThrive.
+Side by Side gratefully acknowledges Bella Vista, Ferrari Owners Charitable Foundation, Jonas Family Foundation, Kaiser Permanente – Marin-Sonoma, National Association of Theater Owners, Sonoma County Vintners Foundation, Morris Stulsaft Foundation, and Westamerica Bank for their support.

 <script>” title=”<script>